-The student populations below are required to secure suitable insurance coverage while attending GCU
+The student populations below are required to secure suitable insurance coverage while attending GCU brochures are available in the Cooke Health and Wellness Center.

 - All traditional campus undergraduate students taking 12 credits or more, regardless of registered credits, are required to carry health and accident insurance. - The University-sponsored plan is provided by Aetna Life Insurance Company.
 The plan provides in-and-out patient coverage up to the required limit (see current brochure for limit) of reasonable and customary charges.
-Insurance brochures are available in the Cooke Health and Wellness Center - Annual Period: Coverage for all insured students enrolled for the Fall semester, will become effective at the start of the fall semester. - Fall Semester Period: Coverage for all insured students will become effective at the start of the semester and conclude at the duration of the fall semester. - Spring Semester (Newly Enrolled) Period: Coverage for all students first entering Grand Canyon University in the Spring semester will become effective at the start of the spring semester, and will terminate at the end of the summer semester. - New Enrolled Summer Semester Period: Coverage will be determined prior to the start of the Summer semester.
+Insurance